jbrein/weather-vue/README.md

 # Weather API Webpage
-This application is a webpage, created with the JavaScript framework Vue JS, for the purpose of consuming the openweathermap.org API.
+This application creates a webpage, using the JavaScript framework Vue JS, for the purpose of consuming the openweathermap.org API.
 For the sake of simplicity, all zipcodes are assumed to be within the United States.
-By using the search bar,
 ## NOTE
-The application uses a constant called **API_KEY** inside the WeatherServices class within the services package.
+The application uses a constant called **API_KEY** inside WeatherService.js within the services package.
 Currently it is set to *"Your API Key here!"*.
-To have the application launch successfully, you must visit https://home.openweathermap.org/users/sign_up to get a free api key and replace the constant with your own.
+To have the application execute successfully, you must visit https://home.openweathermap.org/users/sign_up to get a free api key and replace the constant with your own.
 ## Instructions
 * Navigate to the Weather tab
 * Enter user's zipcode into the search bar and click "Get Weather"